emresertoz/PeriodSuite/README.md

 Software to compute periods of hypersurfaces, with additional functions to make use of computed periods.

+This is an implementation of the algorithm introduced in [Computing periods of hypersurfaces](https://sertozemre.files.wordpress.com/2018/03/computing_periods.pdf).

 ## Help

 If you need help using this software, feel free to contact me at emresertoz \[at\] gmail \[dot\] com.